Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

+The present paper is the last part of a project carried out in a sequence of papers \cite{schreiber3,schreiber5,schreiber6}.
+In these papers, we have prepared the foundations for transport 2-functors -- our axiomatic formulation of connection on non-abelian gerbes.
+The purpose of this section is to make the present paper self-contained; we collect and review the most important definitions and results from the previous papers.

-\subsection{The Path 2-Groupoid of a smooth Manifold}
+\subsection{The Path 2-Groupoid of a Smooth Manifold}

 The basic idea of the path 2-groupoid is very simple: for a smooth manifold $X$, it is a strict 2-category whose objects are the points of $X$, whose 1-morphisms are smooth paths in~$X$, and whose 2-morphisms are smooth homotopies between these paths.
-Its concrete realization needs, however, a more detailed discussion.
+We recall some definitions from \cite{schreiber3,schreiber5}.